New Politics Party: 2011 split

 In 2011 a split occurred between Sondhi and the majority of PAD on one side and the NPP leadership around Somsak on the other.
 In late-March Sondhi demanded the party boycott the upcoming parliamentary elections according to PAD's extra-parliamentary opposition strategy and its abstention campaign ("Vote No").
 This was rejected by Somsak and NPP functionaries who were keen to field candidates and seek parliamentary representation.
 The hardline PAD position, however, was that all party politicians—including NPP members—should retreat for a certain period while the king would appoint a non-partisan, expert government.
 This idea was rejected by Somsak and his public servants union, SELRC, as undemocratic and "close to a coup d'etat".
 This led consequently to the retirement of Somsak from the PAD leadership in late-April and Sondhi's departure from the NPP in return.
 Eventually, the party received 0.1% of votes in the July 2011 election.

 In 2013 Somsak Kosaisuuk changed the name of the party to Thai Social Democratic Party.
-The party won 0.02% of votes in the 2019 general election.